dont-text-me/ENG2-assessment/modelling/README.md

 ---
 # Navigating the model representations

-## 4 representations are provided
+## 5 representations are provided
 * A top level overview of the system containing:
   * Kafka producers and consumers (and streams)
-  * Entity relationships in microservices
+  * Entities, their field names and types for each microservice
   * Available CLI commands
 * An overview of the system from a messaging perspective, containing:
   * Kafka topics